 - Aiding in the absorption of other nutrients and supporting a healthy metabolism*

-- Promoting protein synthesis and wound healing*
+- Promoting protein synthesis *

 Zinc supports healthy skin and the integrity of your mucosal membranes.